google/rich-test-results/index.md

 ---

 # About
+__THIS PROJECT IS STILL IN EARLY DEVELOPMENT.
+It is not ready to use.__

 rich-test-results aims to provide an interoperable format for representing all the results of a test execution, making it much easier to reason about failures and identify the root cause.